Skip to main content

 Credible Fear Interview Triggers

 A person subject to expedited removal proceedings who raises an asylum claim can explain their fear to an asylum officer.
-During the interview, the officer decides whether there's a significant possibility of harm against the person if they return.
+During the interview, the officer decides whether there’s a significant possibility of harm to the person if they return.

 Some refugees are hesitant to make a claim.
 So, immigration policy and procedures need Department of Homeland Security (DHS) officers to ask questions to identify anyone who has a credible fear of persecution or torture.
 In that case, you may seek asylum claims before a USCIS asylum officer or an immigration judge with the Department of Justice, Executive Office of Immigration Review (EOIR).
 Once you get referred to an immigration judge, they will hear your asylum case.